 Games will be played according to the Baseball Canada Rulebook unless superseded by these League rules:

 Game Start Times: All weekday games will start at 6.30 p.m. with no new inning to start after 2 hours and 15 minutes.
-If the weather is nice and both teams agree to play a little longer to finish off the innings, and it is the only game that each team is playing that day, by all means proceed.
+If it is agreed during the plate meeting with coaches and umpires to play a full 7 inning game that is fine.

 In the case of bad weather, all teams are to expect to play unless otherwise notified.
 A decision on whether or not a game will be played must be made by 5:00pm of the game day.

 Minimum players: To keep in the spirit of good sportsmanship and to maintain the intent of this league all games will be played even if one team is short players.
-If a team has less than 7 players, that team will forfeit the game.
+If a team has 7 or less players, that team will forfeit the game.

-Pitching Limits: Baseball Alberta pitch counts to be followed-Midget Rest Required
+Pitching Limits: Baseball Alberta pitch counts to be followed for both U18 and U22 divisions.